 print(f"- {doc}")Text classification

-Calculate the vector similarity between input text and predefined labels to identify and classify new categories without pre-labeled examples.
+Perform zero-shot text classification by computing embedding similarity between an input text and predefined labels.
+This approach classifies text into new categories without pre-labeled examples.

 import dashscope